gianfaye/gianfaye-jekyll/_posts/2016-04-08-free-https-support-with-kloudsec.md

 ---
 {% include JB/setup %}

-UPDATE: Kloudsec shut down last August 1.
-[Details here](https://www.reddit.com/r/webdev/comments/4s3kmf/got_an_email_saying_that_kloudsec_will_be/) Too bad the service was good, way too good to survive.
+**UPDATE: Kloudsec shut down last August 1. <sup>[[Details here]](https://www.reddit.com/r/webdev/comments/4s3kmf/got_an_email_saying_that_kloudsec_will_be/)</sup> Too bad the service was good, way too good to survive.
+I'll be checking out [Let's Encrypt](https://letsencrypt.org/getting-started/) in the near future.
+If you have some tutorials on implementing this to a Github Page, feel free to share them on the comments section below.**

 If you are using [Github Pages](https://pages.github.com/) for your site similar to what I have here at [gianfaye.com](/colophon), you may want to grab this neat tool by Kloudsec.
 As some of us may know, [Github does not currently support HTTPS on Github Pages with custom domains](https://gist.github.com/coolaj86/e07d42f5961c68fc1fc8).
 <hr>